revolist/revogrid-docs/gantt/construction-gantt.md

 | Calendar, shift, and working window | Keeps date calculations consistent with the crew or project calendar. |
 | Baseline variance and critical state | Helps people distinguish ordinary resequencing from a change that may affect completion. |

-RevoGrid Gantt supports task hierarchy, milestones, common dependency types, working calendars, progress, actual dates, baselines, critical-path state, resource assignments, and editable grid fields.
+RevoGantt supports task hierarchy, milestones, common dependency types, working calendars, progress, actual dates, baselines, critical-path state, resource assignments, and editable grid fields.
 Product-specific concepts such as RFIs, submittals, permit records, cost codes, safety holds, and delivery confirmations remain application data and workflows that you connect to the planning surface.

 ## Coordination and authority boundaries